-At its meeting of the 19 October the SAC received a report about Peak Oil from the Sustainable Transport Coalition (STC).
-The SAC resolved to invite a speaker from the STC, Mr Brian Fleay to give a presentation on Peak Oil to the committee at its November meeting.
+At its meeting of 19 October 2006, the SAC received a report in relation to Peak Oil from the Sustainable Transport Coalition (STC).
+The SAC resolved to invite a speaker from the STC, Mr Brian Fleay to give a presentation on Peak Oil to the committee at its November 2006 meeting.